jjdelorme/ContosoUniversity/README.md

       Content root path: C:\repos\ContosoUniversity\ContosoUniversity
 ```

-You should now have your fully migrated .NET 5 application up and running again.
-The application should be connected to Google Cloud SQL for SQL Server just as the .NET Framework version was.
+Open `http://localhost:5000` on a browser and the refactored application will connect to the Google Cloud SQL for SQL Server just as the .NET Framework version was.
 Go ahead and poke around in the application to test the functionality more thoroughly.

-## Deploying to Google Cloud
+## **Deploying to Google Cloud**

 Another benefit of moving to .NET 5 is that you can now run the application in a lightweight Linux container.
 With Linux containers you can avoid the `it works on my machine` paradigm by encapsulating all of your dependencies in a small, portable format that can be run anywhere that can host a Docker container, including Kubernetes or fully serverless platforms like [Cloud Run](https://cloud.google.com/run).

-### Create the Dockerfile
+## **Create the Dockerfile**

 The next step is to create a Dockerfile which runs in a [.NET Docker container](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/net-core-net-framework-containers/official-net-docker-images) created by Microsoft.